This is a fan site, if you are looking for Big Time Gaming's official site please go to www.bigtimegaming.com

 £2 MAX STAKE PROPOSAL FOR ONLINE SLOTS

-With news in the media this month ( November 2019 ) that MP's and the UKGC are being pressured into looking at the maximum stake a player from the UK can spin a slot online at, I take a look at what this could mean for players, online casinos, and affiliates.
+With news in the media again this month ( February 2020 ) and previously in November 2019 that MP's and the UKGC are being pressured into looking at the maximum stake a player from the UK can spin a slot online at, I take a look at what this could mean for players, online casinos, and affiliates.

 Currently if you're an online player from the UK it's possible to spin the reels on certain slots in excess of £100 a spin, and it's fair to say even those that are against any further regulations hitting the UK market would agree that these bet sizes are on the extreme side.
 Recent articles from various parts of the media including the Daily Mail, outline a case for a maximum stake of £2 to be implemented ASAP from the UKGC, so just how have we got to this point?